marxxbluecode/Projeto-Movies/README.md

 # Streaming clone

-This project is a streaming website clone, kind of HBOMax and Stremio had a children.
+This project is a streaming website clone, kind like if HBOMax and Stremio had a child.

-### `Just playing with read.me`
+### `Just playing with read me`

 **Note: Nada não**